⚠️ IMPORTANT LEGAL DISCLAIMER

 No spam.
 Unsubscribe anytime.
 Personal investing journal shared for educational purposes only.

-The principles guiding every investment decision
+The principles guiding every investment decision.

 Index funds provide market returns (~10% annually) through broad diversification.
 This approach seeks transformational outcomes through concentrated positions in 3-5 category leaders, accepting higher volatility for potential 10x+ returns over 10-year horizons.
-Not better or worse—just a different risk/return profile.
+Quality compounds, diversification dilutes.